TwosHusbandS/Project-127/Installer/Info/Help.md

 * Please post a detailed description of what you did and what is not working as expected, in the GTA V Speedrun Discord - project-1-27-chat Channel.
 Invite links [here](https://discord.gg/3qjGGBM), and [here](https://discord.gg/rRrTGUV), as well as [here](https://discord.com/invite/zQt8wZg)

 * I do not recommend uploading these 2 Files inside a public channel.
-They may contain things like your email adress, and Path / Folder - Names which can contain usernames.
+They do contain things like your email adresses, and Path / Folder - Names which can contain usernames.

 * I hope everything works for you and you dont experience any crashes or anything like that.